MicrosoftDocs/win32/desktop-src/Clfs/creating-a-log-file.md

-﻿---
+---
-Description: 'Before you can use CLFS, you must create a log file using the CreateLogFile function.' ms.assetid: '70d1f73b-bb39-46f8-a2fa-e68693a56082'
+Description: Before you can use CLFS, you must create a log file using the CreateLogFile function. ms.assetid: 70d1f73b-bb39-46f8-a2fa-e68693a56082
 title: Creating a Log File
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating a Log File

-Before you can use CLFS, you must create a log file using the [**CreateLogFile**](createlogfile.md) function.
+Before you can use CLFS, you must create a log file using the [**CreateLogFile**](/windows/win32/Clfsw32/nf-clfsw32-createlogfile?branch=master) function.
 A log file is made up of a base log file that contains metadata, and a number of containers that hold the actual data.
 On any local file system, containers can be in one or more separate files; on NTFS, containers can be in one or more streams within a file.

-You can create containers using the [**AddLogContainer**](addlogcontainer.md) and [**AddLogContainerSet**](addlogcontainerset.md) functions.
+You can create containers using the [**AddLogContainer**](/windows/win32/Clfsw32/nf-clfsw32-addlogcontainer?branch=master) and [**AddLogContainerSet**](/windows/win32/Clfsw32/nf-clfsw32-addlogcontainerset?branch=master) functions.
 You can also use the [CLFS Management API](common-log-file-system-management-api.md) to have CLFS create containers for you.

-When you create containers, they are created using the same security attributes as the .blf file, and are created within the context of the user calling the [**AddLogContainer**](addlogcontainer.md) function, not the context of the owner of the .blf file.
+When you create containers, they are created using the same security attributes as the .blf file, and are created within the context of the user calling the [**AddLogContainer**](/windows/win32/Clfsw32/nf-clfsw32-addlogcontainer?branch=master) function, not the context of the owner of the .blf file.
 For more information about .blf files, see [Log Types](log-types.md).

 ## Log File Names